 At a glance

-- Live in Costa Rica’s lush tropical dry forest and contribute to valuable conservation work. .
+- Explore Costa Rica’s lush tropical dry forest and contribute to valuable conservation work.
 It’s the ideal volunteer conservation programme for wildlife enthusiasts and budding conservationists.

 - You’ll work in the Barra Honda National Park.
-Completing Bat surveys, reforestation work and many other activities which will undoubtedly set you apart as someone committed to solving global conservation issues.
+Completing bird and monkey surveys, reforestation work and many other activities which will undoubtedly set you apart as someone committed to solving global conservation issues.

-- You’ll live in shared accommodation with other volunteers, giving you the opportunity to bond as a group.
+- You’ll live in host family accommodation with other volunteers, giving you the opportunity to bond as a group.

 Is Conservation volunteering in Costa Rica right for me?